serendipiddy/android_app-network_monitor/planning.md

         * [Get list item member upon click](http://stackoverflow.com/questions/14325231/android-arrayadapter-with-object-and-get-some-data-from-that-object)
         * Next step is to capture that as an intent and open up a network viewer activity
     * Capture logcat output to screen, filter by a user defined UID
+        * no point
     * Display the network usage of a UID in terms of number of Bytes and number of packets.
 Create a list of *time_interval:packets:bytes*.
+        * yup, shows total in activity and has an option to start a service updating a private CSV every 10 seconds
+        * next step is to display a graph and allow export of the collected data.
 * Think about how to interleave the log events and network events, making both a useful visual and an exportable file.